 While the title catches the eye and builds interest, it isn’t likely to make sales for you all by itself.
 The title will get people to click, but what they find afterwards is the determining factor in whether your book sells or not.

 What do you do next when you’re shopping?
 See if the book will give you what you want.
-And that’s where the most important sales tool at your disposal comes into play: your Amazon book/product description.
-(It is called both interchangeably, depending on where in the Amazon system you look.)
+And that’s where the most important sales tool at your disposal comes into play: your Amazon book listing / description.

-Most people click the title then immediately scroll down to read the book description.
+Most people click the title then immediately scroll down to read the book description words.
 They want to know what the book offers before they spend their money and time to purchase and read the work.

 Bringing the Back to the Front

 These days, almost every paper book has back cover copy and/or testimonials/endorsements for the book.
-This is precisely what you want as your product/book description in Amazon.
+This is precisely what you want as your product or Amazon book description.

-The Formula for Writing Great Kindle Book Descriptions
+The Formula for Writing a Great Kindle Book Description Listing

 Regardless of genre, a few things hold true when writing Kindle book descriptions.
-They must be enticing.
+The book description words be enticing.
 They should make as much use of formatting as they do words.
 They need to leave the reader wanting more.